Economic Order Quantity (EOQ): Definition, Formula & Benefits

 Assumption of Constant Demand

 One of the primary limitations of the EOQ model is the assumption of constant demand.
 EOQ calculations are based on the premise that demand for a product remains steady over time.
-However, in reality, demand can fluctuate due to seasonality, market trends, economic conditions, and other factors.
+However, demand can fluctuate in reality due to seasonality, market trends, economic conditions, and other factors.
 This variability can lead to inaccuracies in EOQ calculations and suboptimal inventory levels.

 Assumption of Constant Lead Time